Collinsport: Lookout Point

 A beach located between Collinwood and the Collinsport Cannery.
 A little too rocky for sunbathing, it is usually used for a relaxing stroll along the water's edge, or a short-cut on foot to the cannery.
-In 1966, tragedy struck when the body of Bill Malloy, the well-liked manager of the Collins' fishing fleet, was found in the water, up the coast a short distance from here.
-The sheriff later determined that he had been killed at Lookout Point.
+In 1966, tragedy struck when the body of Bill Malloy (Frank Schofield), the well-liked manager of the Collins' fishing fleet, was found in the water, up the coast a short distance from here.
+Sheriff George Patterson (Dana Elcar) later determined that he had been killed at Lookout Point.

 Loomis House

-The Loomis House is what the Old House (see below) is called in the alternate reality world of Parallel Time (P/T).
-In P/T, writer William H. Loomis is married to Carolyn Stoddard.
+The Loomis House is what the Old House is called in the alternate reality world of Parallel Time.
+In Parallel Time, writer William H. Loomis (John Karlen) is married to Carolyn Stoddard (Nancy Barrett).
 They were given the Old House on the Collins estate, and the residence has since become known as "Loomis House".

 Rose Cottage

 Rose Cottage was a house near the Collinwood estate.
-It was the home of Flora Collins, Desmond Collins, Gerard Stiles, and Leticia Faye in 1840.
+It was the home of Flora Collins (Joan Bennett), Desmond Collins (John Karlen), Gerard Stiles (James Storm), and Leticia Faye (Nancy Barrett) in 1840.